Adidas Predator: Predator Lethal Zones

 Released in May 2012, but previously tested by professionals in blackout versions, the next Predators will be called the LZ due to the five "lethal zones" on the boots.
 Previously referred to as the D5 due to the same five zones being called deadly, Adidas changed the name in the build up to their release.
-In a change for the Predators, they will have a synthetic leather upper and these will be the first Predator boots with miCoach capability.
-The Predator LZ features that same SprintFrame and stud configuration that is found in several other ranges such as the adipure and F50 adiZero.
+In a change for the Predators, they will have a synthetic leather upper and these will be the first Predator boots with mi-Coach capability.
+The Predator LZ features that same Sprint-Frame and stud configuration that is found in several other ranges such as the Adi-pure and F50 Adi-Zero.
 The first zone is called "first touch".
 It is on the front of the boot.
 It supposedly gives the wearer a good first touch.
 The second zone is called "dribble".
 It is on the side of the boot and supposedly gives a better touch.
 The third is called "drive".
 This is the classic predator zone in the striking part of the foot, used for long passes down the field and more powerful shots.
 The fourth is called "pass".
 It is made up of extra foam with a bit of tacky material in the passing zone.
 The last one is called "sweet spot".
 It is on the side of the big toe and is helpful for giving spin and chipping.

 In November 2012, Adidas unveiled a new lightweight version of the Predator LZ, aptly named the Predator LZ SL.
-The boot still features Lethal Zones, miCoach technology and the same soleplate.
+The boot still features Lethal Zones, mi-Coach technology and the same soleplate.
 It is in the upper material where they are differentiated.
-Rather than using the Hybrid S-L seen in the regular LZ, Adidas employ a thinner SprintSkin on the back end of the LZ SL.
+Rather than using the Hybrid S-L seen in the regular LZ, Adidas employ a thinner Sprint-Skin on the back end of the LZ SL.
 This boot weighed in at 7.3oz.

 In May 2013, Adidas officially released the updated version of the Predator LZ, named the Predator LZ II, and it was debuted by several players in Europe, including Napoli's Pepe Reina; Chelsea's Fernando Torres, Oscar and Petr Čech; Arsenal's Aaron Ramsey, Mesut Özil and Per Mertesacker; Real Madrid's Ángel Di María and Xabi Alonso; and Chelsea's Juan Mata.
-First released in a Ray Green colourway, the next-generation Predator boasts new raised rubber lethal zones which add increased friction between your foot and the ball for ultimate control, touch, passing and shooting.
-Other features include the HybridTouch upper which is designed for optimal performance in all weather conditions and Traxion 2.0 stud configuration and SprintFrame soleplate.
+First released in a Ray Green colorway, the next-generation Predator boasts new raised rubber lethal zones which add increased friction between your foot and the ball for ultimate control, touch, passing and shooting.
+Other features include the Hybrid-Touch upper which is designed for optimal performance in all weather conditions and Traxion 2.0 stud configuration and Sprint-Frame soleplate.